Guare13/moto_analytics/README.md

 # moto_analytics
-This repository contains Python tools for collecting and analyzing motorcycle market data analysing different models of motorbikes
+This repository contains Python tools for collecting and analyzing motorcycle market data analysing different models of motorbikes.
+Datasets with different models of motorbikes